 Do appear to have a personality

 You're going for a job that requires some creative spark, so show that you are human!
-Here's a recent one that I liked: "I'm fan of Excel spreadsheets, and can explain them to people who hate them.
-I like magic, breakfast potato tortillas, dogs, Monty Python and The Simpsons, and I'm good at ping pong."
+Here's a recent one that I liked: "I'm a fan of Excel spreadsheets, and love explaining them to people who hate them.
+I also like magic, breakfast potato tortillas, dogs, Monty Python and The Simpsons, and I'm good at ping pong."

 Just one thing really: Keep It Simple, Stupid